bookofproofs/bookofproofs.github.io/_sources/history/12th-century/al-samawal.md

 title: Al-Samawal
 born: 1130
 died: 1180
-keywords: Al-Samawal, arithmetic, polynomials, induction, equations, geometry, pi
+keywords: al-samawal,al-samawal
-description: Al-Samawal developed theories related to arithmetic, polynomials, induction, equations, geometry, and pi, making key discoveries and laying the groundwork for philosophers like Euclid.
+description: Al-Samawal was an Islamic mathematician who was able to extend the arithmetic operations to handle polynomials.
+He used an early form of induction.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---